 The major difference between the RRIF and the LIF concerns the rule around withdrawals.
-While the RRIF is restricted by a minimum withdrawal amount per year, where depending on your age you must withdraw a certain percentage per year (formula can be found here), the LIF is constrained by both a minimum and a maximum withdrawal rate (the table can be seen here).
+The RRIF is restricted by a minimum withdrawal amount per year, where depending on your age you must withdraw a certain percentage per year (formula can be found here).
+The LIF, however, is constrained by both a minimum and a maximum withdrawal rate (the table can be seen here).

 The last registered account we will look at is the RESP.
 The RESP differs in its intended use and treatment from the other registered accounts.

 Unlike the other registered accounts, the focus of the RESP is not on retirement.
 Rather it’s intended for parents (or grandparents, or friends) who wants to save for their children’s future post-secondary education.
 The maximum contribution is $50,000 per child.